marcusasar/SQL_Product_Case_Study/Product_Sales_Case_Study.md

 | Lightning Charging Cable | 23211 |
 | Wired Headphones | 20553 |

-**The AAA Batteries (4-pack) have the highest quantity, while Wired Headphones have the lowest in this top 5 sales.**
+he AAA Batteries (4-pack) have the highest quantity, while Wired Headphones have the lowest in this top 5 sales.

 ### 2. What are the top 5 products with the least sales in last year?